guusj/books/Warbreaker_BrandonSanderson.md

 “You’re an idiot.”
 “Thanks.”
 Vivenna stood up and began to walk through the statues, studying them—if only to escape having to watch Parlin and Jewels.
 Tonk Fah and Denth trailed along behind at a comfortable distance, keeping a watchful eye.
 There was a beauty to the statues.
 They weren’t like the other kinds of art in T’Telir—flashy paintings, colorful buildings, exaggerated clothing.
-The D’Denir were solid blocks which had aged with dignity.
-The Hallandrens, of course, did their best to destroy this with the scarves, hats, or other colorful bits they tied on the stone memorials.
+The D’Denir were solid blocks that had aged with dignity.
+The Hallandren, of course, did their best to destroy this with the scarves, hats, or other colorful bits they tied on the stone memorials.
 Fortunately, there were too many in this garden for all to be decorated.
 They stood, as if on guard, somehow more solid than much of the city.
 Most stared up into the sky or looked straight ahead.
 Each one was different, each pose distinct, each face unique. _It must have taken decades to create all of these_, she thought. _Perhaps that’s where the Hallandren got their penchant for art._
 Hallandren was such a place of contradictions.
 Warriors to represent peace.
 Idrians who exploited and protected each other at the same time.
 Mercenaries who seemed to be among the best men she had ever known.
 Bright colors that created a kind of uniformity.
 And, over it all, BioChromatic Breath.
 It was exploitive, yet people like Jewels saw giving up their Breath as a privilege.
 Contradictions.
 The question was, could Vivenna afford to become another contradiction?
 A person who bent her beliefs in order to see that they were preserved?